drshahizan/Python-big-data/assignment/ass7/bdm/RAM/comparison.md

 ## Introduction

-In data science, data manipulation and analysis are fundamental operations, and numerous Python libraries cater to distinct facets of these activities.
-The objective of this report is to provide a brief yet comprehensive evaluation of three widely acknowledged libraries, namely Vaex, Pandas, and Dask, which are frequently employed in the analysis and manipulation of data.
-A comparison analysis and an overview of these libraries will be included in the report.
+There are a plethora of Python libraries that focus on certain aspects of data analysis and manipulation, two of the most fundamental operations in data science.
+The purpose of this paper is to offer a concise yet thorough review of three well-known libraries, namely Vaex, Pandas, and Dask, that are commonly used for data analysis and manipulation.
+The study will provide an overview of various libraries as well as a comparison analysis.

 ### Pandas

-Pandas is primarily applied to relatively small to mid-sized datasets that are memory-capable.
-It is widely used for data cleansing, modification, and analysis of datasets.
+Pandas is most commonly used with memory-capable datasets that are modest to medium in size.
+Dataset analysis, modification, and cleaning are some of its most common uses.

 #### The advantages and drawbacks of using Pandas

 **Advantages**:

 **1. Data Representation:**
-Data Representation: The DataFrame object provided by Pandas is a two-dimensional structured data format that facilitates easy data manipulation and analysis.
-The application supports a wide range of data types and offers indexing and column manipulation capabilities that are intuitive for users.
+Pandas provides the DataFrame object, a two-dimensional structured data format for simple data processing and analysis.
+The application's indexing and column manipulation features are user-friendly, and it supports a large variety of data formats.

 **2. Increased Efficiency:**
-Pandas offers a concise and all-encompassing syntax, enabling users to accomplish more with minimal code.
-The application provides a wide range of pre-established algorithms and techniques for data manipulation and analysis, thereby reducing the need for manual coding and improving overall efficiency.
+By providing a clear and comprehensive syntax, Pandas allows users to achieve more with less code.
+By providing a variety of pre-established methods and methodologies for data processing and analysis, the programme streamlines processes and eliminates the need for human coding.

 **3. Efficiently Handles Large Datasets:**
-While Pandas has been optimized for efficient management of enormous datasets, it may still be subject to performance limitations.
-Pandas maintains full functionality while facilitating the efficient processing and analysis of massive data collections.
+Even though Pandas has been fine-tuned to handle massive datasets efficiently, it could still have some performance issues.
+Pandas allows for the efficient processing and analysis of large data sets while preserving all of its capability.

 **Drawbacks**:

 **1. Memory Usage:**
-Pandas has the potential to consume memory, especially when dealing with enormous datasets significantly.
-Executing the operation of importing and managing substantial volumes of data can necessitate considerable memory resources, potentially posing a constraint in environments with limited memory capacity.
+Particularly when dealing with massive datasets, Pandas may use a lot of RAM.
+In situations with limited memory capacity, the act of importing and handling large amounts of data might require a lot of memory resources.

 **2. Performance Constraints:**
-While Pandas possesses effective data processing capabilities, certain operations may exhibit reduced efficacy in comparison to libraries operating at a lower level, such as NumPy.
-Processing-intensive tasks for which Pandas may not provide the same level of performance as specialized libraries or custom implementations.
+While Pandas is great at processing data, it might not be as efficient as libraries that operate at a lower level, like NumPy, for some tasks. data-intensive jobs that might be better handled by dedicated libraries or bespoke implementations than by Pandas.

 **3. Limited Support for Real-Time Data:**